vikejs/vike/README.md

 #### Server-side Routing VS Client-side Routing

-By default, `vite-plugin-ssr` does Server-side Routing.
-(The "old school" way: when the user changes the page, a new HTML request is made.)
+By default, `vite-plugin-ssr` does Server-side Routing, which is the "old school" way of doing routing: when the user changes the page, a new HTML request is made, and the old page (i.e. its HTML) is completely replaced with the new page.

-If you don't have a *strong* rationale to do something differently, then stick to Server-side Routing as it leads to a simpler architecture.
+If you don't have a strong rationale to do something differently, then stick to Server-side Routing as it leads to a simpler architecture.

 That said, `vite-plugin-ssr` has first-class support for Client-side Routing and you can opt-in by using `useClientRouter()`:
  - [`import { useClientRouter } from 'vite-plugin-ssr/client/router'`](#import--useClientRouter--from-vite-plugin-ssrclientrouter)

+With Client-side Routing,
+instead of doing a full HTML reload, only the DOM is updated: the new page's root (Vue/React/...) component is loaded and the view framework (Vue/React/...) renders the new root component to the DOM.

+Client-side Routing enables:
+- Slightly faster page transitions.
+- Custom page transition animations.
+But Client-side Routing leads to an inherently more complex app architecture, which is why we recommend using Client-side Routing only if you have a strong rationale.

 <br/>